 Investigate and prosecute public order officials, including the military and the police, responsible for killings, violence, unlawful arrests and arbitrary destruction of personal property during evictions.Report of the UN Special Rapporteur on the situation of human rights in Eritrea, Sheila B. Keetharuth, UN doc. para.
 76(f).

 Eritrea acceded to the African Charter on Human and Peoples’ Rights in 1999 but only submitted its initial report (covering 1999-2016) to the African Commission on Human and Peoples’ Rights in 2018.
-The Commission considered Eritrea's report in May 2018 at its 62nd Ordinary Session but has not yet published its Concluding Observations.
+The Commission considered Eritrea's report in May 2018 at its 62nd Ordinary Session.
+In its Concluding Observations, the Commission regretted the lack of specific legislation criminalising extrajudicial killings and the "situation of deaths" in prisons and other places of detention.

 In its national report to the African Commission, Eritrea claimed that: